The Secrets of Irish Spelling

 Regarding the Phonetic Transcriptions

 Due to dialectical differences, there are various ways to pronounce Irish correctly.
-The transcriptions provided here are consistent with the “neutral” or “core” pronunciations published in the “Phonetic Preface” of Foclóir Póca: Irish-English / English-Irish Dictionary (An Gúm, 1986, 1993).
+The transcriptions provided here are consistent with the “neutral” or “core” pronunciations, as described in the “Phonetic Preface” of Foclóir Póca: Irish-English / English-Irish Dictionary (An Gúm, 1986, 1993).
 For a more detailed description of Irish phonetics and phonology, see https://en.wikipedia.org/wiki/Help:IPA/Irish.